go-gorp/gorp/README.md

 #### Named bind parameters

 You may use a map or struct to bind parameters by name.
-This is currently only supported in SELECT queries.
+This is supported in the Exec and Select* functions on DbMap and Transaction.
+It is not supported by Prepare, Query, or QueryRow.

 ```go
 _, err := dbm.Select(&dest, "select * from Foo where name = :name and age = :age", map[string]interface{}{